Alpha-30-creator/2048/README.md

 ### Leaderboard
 After completing a game, the player's score is added to a leaderboard.
 The `display_leaderboard` function displays the top ten scores (for all levels), allowing players to compete against each other for the highest score.
 The leaderboard is stored locally and persists between game sessions.

-## Gameplay features
-In addition to the basic rules of the 2048 game, this implementation of the text-based 2048 game includes several features that enhance the gameplay experience:

-### Instant Input
-To make the gameplay experience more responsive and fluid, the game has an instant input feature that eliminates the need for players to press enter after each move.
-With this feature, players can make moves quickly and efficiently, keeping the game's momentum going.
-### User Input Validation
-To ensure that players only enter valid moves, menu options, and difficulty levels, the game has a user input validation feature.
-This feature checks for input errors throughout the game, preventing unexpected behaviors and making the game more enjoyable and user-friendly.
-### Reset Game
-To enable players to start over at any point in the game, the game has a reset feature.
-By pressing the "r" key, players can reset the game board to its initial state.
-A confirmation message is displayed, asking players to confirm whether they want to proceed with the reset.
-This feature provides a more user-friendly experience and enables players to restart the game at any stage.
-### Beat High Score
-To add an extra level of challenge to the game, the game has a feature that checks if the player has beaten their previous high score.
-If the player's score is higher than their previous high score, they are notified of their achievement.
-This feature encourages players to push themselves and achieve their personal best.
-### Quit the Game without loosing Progress
-This implementation of the text-based 2048 game allows players to save their progress and resume playing later.
-With the ability to save games and load them at a later time, players can enjoy the game at their own pace without fear of losing their progress.
-The feature also enables multiple users to save their games and compete with friends and family members.
-To save a game, players can simply press the "q" key.
-This convenient and user-friendly feature enhances the gameplay experience and demonstrates the developer's commitment to providing a high-quality gaming experience for players.
 ## Coding features and functions
 To create a robust and efficient implementation of the text-based 2048 game, this game has incorporates several coding features and functions that enhance the game's functionality and performance:
 ### Use of Standard Template Library